Skip to main content

 A short, easy run after a long flight is one of the best ways to fight jet lag.
 Outdoor light exposure during the run helps reset your circadian rhythm, the internal clock that controls sleep and hormones.
 Keep the pace easy, hydrate thoroughly, and avoid hard intervals for the first 48 hours after landing.

-See a doctor about running pain if it lasts more than 7 days, if it changes how you walk, or if it shows up at rest, not just during the run.
+See a doctor about running pain if it lasts more than 7 days, if it changes how you walk, or if it shows up even when you are resting.
 Pain that travels from the lower back into the leg, sudden swelling, or a feeling that the joint is unstable all need a closer look.
 As a Fishtown Medicine member, you can text me a quick description and we will figure out whether you need imaging, physical therapy, or just a deload week.

 Related Intelligence